shakes76/PatternAnalysis-2023/recognition/MRI Super-Resolution Network - Mike Smith 46408789/README.md

 ### Aims and Objectives

 The main aim and objective of the network is to accurately reconstruct the super-resolution version of the low-resolution input images.
 Modern MRIs will typically perform a type of sparse sampling to improve speed.
 This results in an undersampled image.
-For these MRI images, this process of super-resolution helps to reconstruct detailed structures that are lost due to undersampling.
+For these MRI images, this process of super-resolution helps to reconstruct detailed structures that are lost due to undersampling [^5].
 Finally, as mentioned, the training process uses adversarial loss to ensure that the generated images are realistic and closely resemble the real images.

 ## Implementation